‘Someone dropped the ball’: Mistake leaves disabled veteran without insurance after Idalia floods home

 “I had flood insurance,” Pannasch said.
 “I remembered it was paid for at the closing.
 That’s what they told me.
 Someone dropped the ball.”

-Idalia’s storm surge caused tens of thousands of dollars in damage to the flooring, kitchen and the bottom two feet of sheet rock on the walls of the home.
+Idalia’s storm surge caused tens of thousands of dollars in damage to the flooring, kitchen and the bottom 2 feet of sheetrock on the walls of the home.

 There was also damage to irreplaceable mementos, including one box of items from Pannasch’s daughter.